mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/20.vcs/default.md

    <td>
 <ul>

-<li>HDM plugin can be reached via Menu->HDM
+<li>The HDM plugin can be reached via Menu->HDM

-<li>The first time you navigate to HDM it can take about 5 minutes to load
+<li>The first time you navigate to HDM it can take approximately five minutes to load

-<li>On the Licensing Tab click “Add License”
+<li>On the Licensing Tab, select _Add License_

-<li>Add the license key received by mail.
+<li>Add the license key received via email.
 </li>
 </ul>
    </td>